 The first number is the power of the telescope eyepieces.
 Like the 15X70 Celestron is 15X the power of the naked eye.
 The diameter, or aperture is the second number in the numbers.
 Just like in telescopes, the bigger, the better for space because it allows more light into and focuses toward the eyepiece.

 As with telescopes I do not recommend a telescope under 70mm in aperture diameter.
-With binoculars, you are seeing with both eyes, and as in our example above, 70mm aperture on two eyes would be brighter than a 70mm aperture telescope.
+With binoculars, you are seeing with both eyes, and as in our example above a 70mm aperture with two eyes would be brighter than a 70mm aperture telescope (one eye).

 Price Range, and Places To Buy

 Prices for good space seeing binoculars start from around $65 to $300 or more depending on the size and specifications.
 There are lots of online stores nowadays that sell binoculars.
 Which means you should stick with reputable brands in short.